uwdata/boba/tutorial/rules.md

 intend to.
 Any non-valid pattern will be dropped silently, even if you intend it to be a template variable.
 All recognized variable will be in `summary.csv`.

+Boba also has a few reserved variables, all starting with an underscore.
+These variables represent predefined values and you do not need to supply options for them in the JSON file:
+1. `{{_n}}` represents the universe number, namely the number attached to the generated universe file.
+It's useful for creating a separate filename for outputting a separate file in each universe.

 ### Code Block
 A code block declaration breaks the template script into blocks.
 All lines following this declaration until the next code block declaration or the end of